ietf-tools/bibxml-service/docs/howto/run-in-production.rst

 ========================

 There are many ways the service could be deployed.

-No assumptions were made about how infrastructure is operated.
+Except for reliance on Docker, no assumptions are made about how infrastructure is operated.

-Below is a **very simple** example of how it is possible to run the service in production using the bundled Compose configuration.
+That said, below is a **very simple** example of how it is possible to run the service on AWS infrastructure using the bundled Compose configuration.

 .. seealso:: :doc:`/topics/production-setup`